Is Guided Meditation As Effective As Other Meditations?

 What’s the Proper Way to Practice Mantra Meditation?

-Focusing on a mantra is a really good way to begin meditation.
-Clearing your mind and just focusing on your breath is very difficult when you’re first starting out.
+Focusing on a mantra is a great way to begin meditation.
+Clearing your mind and focusing on your breath is very difficult when you’re first starting out.
 Your mind may be racing, and you might be thinking about a million things.
-So, with a mantra, you’re just thinking about one thing before you can think about nothing.
+So, with a mantra, you think about one thing before you try to think about nothing.

-It’s easy to think about one thing; thinking about no things, as in breath meditation, can be very difficult.
+It’s easy to think about one thing.
+Thinking about no thing, as in breath meditation, can be very difficult.
 But a mantra is a very powerful way to focus your mind when it’s got a million things going on.

 You will probably get distracted while repeating the mantra in your head.
 You’ll start thinking about other things, you’ll lose the mantra.
-That’s okay; just bring it back, gently bring it back over and over, as you create this skill of focusing and concentrating in your mind that we’ve never really practiced before.
-This will increase your attention span and your ability to focus.
+That’s okay; just bring it back.
+Gently bring it back over and over as you develop the skills of focus and concentration.
+This will increase your attention span and your ability to enjoy the simple pleasures and sometimes slow pace of life.

-In the next article, we’ll talk about whether open eye meditation is possible.
+In the next article, we’ll talk about how to meditate if you can’t sit still.

 The Meditation for All Challenge takes place in my newsletter, where I share: